Johannes Vermeer

 about the artist

-Johannes Vermeer worked almost exclusively in Delft, producing a remarkably small body of work — only around 34 to 36 paintings are securely attributed to him — yet they are among the most technically accomplished of the Dutch Golden Age.
-He had an extraordinary sensitivity to the behavior of diffused interior light, almost always entering from the left, and its interaction with different textures: silk, linen, plaster, earthenware.
-Very little is known about his life; he died in 1675 leaving his family in debt, and his reputation was largely forgotten until a major critical reassessment in the nineteenth century.
+Johannes Vermeer worked almost exclusively in Delft, producing a remarkably small body of work, yet his paintings are among the most technically accomplished of the Dutch Golden Age.
+In secular work, he had an extraordinary sensitivity to the behavior of diffused interior light, almost always entering from the left, and its interaction with different textures: silk, linen, plaster, earthenware.